Alexays/Epiboard/README.md

 - **https://trends.google.com/trends/hottrends/visualize/internal/data**: to fetch google trends at this address
 - **https://www.google.com/doodles/search**: to fetch google doodles at this address

+## Wiki

+Do you have any questions?
+Maybe the answer is in the [Wiki](https://github.com/Alexays/Epiboard/wiki)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details